 In this interview, Gavin shares his experience as an augmented and virtual reality executive with more than twenty-five years of success in building growth-oriented marketing and technology companies.

-TechSling: Tell me about what Kaon Interactive does and why it’s relevant to our readers.
+Tell me what Kaon Interactive does and why it’s relevant to our readers.

 While the corporate or enterprise side has lagged in broad adoption, the applications of AR in B2B companies are quite compelling.
 For example, companies are using AR to help field technicians service and repair equipment, by overlaying digital instructions in the camera view of the real equipment.
 Companies are using VR to train forklift operators, telecommunications engineers, and airline pilots.

 Other examples of companies using AR are IKEA and Wayfair.
 IKEA Place and Wayfair’s mobile shopping app are augmented reality applications that allow customers to see what furniture would look like in their homes before buying.

 Kaon is doing for the enterprise what Wayfair and IKEA are doing for furniture.
 In fact, 50+ live enterprise AR sales and marketing applications from Kaon are already in use, by hundreds of thousands of customers, sales teams and channel partners globally.

 How is what Kaon does different from how other companies are using AR and VR?